davidsonz/Travel-Website/_posts/2017-02-06-Waikeremoana.md

 <h4>07/02/2017: Day Two</h4>

-Today is Waitangi Day, the anniversary of the signing of the Treaty of Waitangi (the founding document of NZ as it is now).
-Similar to the 4th of July in America.
+Today is Waitangi Day, the anniversary of the signing of the Treaty of Waitangi (the founding document of NZ as it is now); similar to the 4th of July in America.
 So to celebrate we are on Day Two of the Lake Waikeremoana walk, and the longest day.
 Today we will walk 18.5km and 8 hours to the Waiopaoa Hut.

 Today's walk is fairly flat for the most part as we are just following the lake edge around to the bottom of the Panekire Bluffs, which we will climb tomorrow.
 It is a long hot day of walking so stops included wading into the river and lots of water.
 Lake Waikeremoana is incredibly pure so you can fill your drink bottles from the Lake as you walk.

-Once we arrived at Waiopoa Hut it was time for a swim in the nice cool lake to ease our aching feet before a quick dinner of rissotto.
+Once we arrived at Waiopoa Hut it was time for a swim in the nice cool lake to ease our aching feet before a quick dinner of risotto.
 Another night of cards and chocolate and we were well ready for bed.
 Looking forward to some Spectacular Scenes (as Pete calls them) tomorrow as we climb the bluffs.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day21-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day22-min.JPG" class="image1">